envtrack/envtrack-cli/README.md

 ### Prerequisites

-- Go 1.17 or later
+- Go 1.22 or later
-- Make (optional, for using Makefile commands)
+- Account on the [EnvTrack](https://app.envtrack.com) service

 ### Setup